austinschroeder/angular-learn/README.md

 Follow these steps to get Task-Tracker up and running on your machine:

 1. Clone the project to your local directory by running `git clone https://github.com/austinschroeder/angular-learn.git`
-2. Install dependencies by running `npm i`
+2. Install Angular if not currently installed `npm install -g @angular/cli`
-3. The project works best with Node versions `v14.20`, `v16.14`, or `v18.10` (as per the Angular docs)
+3. Angular works best with Node versions `v14.20`, `v16.14`, or `v18.10` (as per the Angular docs) To verify node version run `node -v`
+4. If a node version change is necessary, can easily be done using nvm by running `nvm install <version>` and `nvm use <version>`
+5. Install dependencies by running `npm i`

 ## Running Locally

 - Run `npm run server` for a local data server.
 - Run `ng serve` to spin up the local environment.
 - Navigate to `http://localhost:4200/` to interact with the app.

-_Note: Double click on tasks to change the reminder indicator._

 ## Contributing